-Kevin Bryan returns to cast his eye over some of the latest music releases.
+Kevin Bryan gives his verdict on some of the latest music releases.